EffDuBois/EffDuBois/README.md

 - 🌱 Also learning about GenAI and LangChain.
 - 👯 I’m looking to collaborate on WEB, GenAI projects
 - 💬 Ask me about anything Frontend
-- 📫 Reach me at arnabkar2003@protonmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: You are just hallucinating these words on the screen, they are not real.
-Go read a book instead.
+- ⚡ You are just hallucinating these words on the screen, they are not real.
+Go read a book.
 #### Tools I Know
 <p align="left">